turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

 Run the tests.
 They should pass.
 Run them again.
-They fail.
+They fail. **WAT**.

+#### Rolling Back Test Saves

 The test is writing to the database, but there's nothing that deletes it when
 the test is done.
 We could require the `database_cleaner` gem, but let's go old-school and
 hand-roll some rollback functionality.

 In the test helper, add this module: